Chantrell M. Lewis

 The Jar of Sunshine Inc. Director serves as leadership for the organization.
 The director leads executive board members by initiating programming, organizing meetings and leading the efforts of the organization creatively and executively.

-CML Voice and Drama Studio - Voice and Acting Coach
+Integrated Arts: Voice & Drama Studio - Voice and Acting Coach

 Voice and drama coach of virtual studio.
 Voice and drama training includes lesson planning, student evaluations, vocal and physical warm ups, audition preparation.
 Voice: Classical, jazz and contemporary.